Norms in sinogram space and stability estimates for the Radon transform

+the fact that the embedding constant $C$ is $2$ is shown in Lemma~\ref{help1}).
+Furthermore, using rather standard estimates, it can be verified that (see \cite{KiHuarxiv} for a proof)

 We now prove that the norm $\|Rf \|_{\no}$ can be estimated from above by the TV-norm.
-Even though this would follow from the Oberlin-Stein estimate, we have a simple proof that provides us with with the explicit constant $C_2 =1$:
+Even though this would follow from the Oberlin-Stein estimate, we have a simple proof which provides us with the explicit constant $C_2 =1$:

 \begin{proposition} For $f \in \BV(\R^n)$ satisfying \eqref{supp}, there holds

 \end{proposition} \begin{proof} We start with a smooth function in $W^{1,1}(\R^n)$ and consider the parameterization of the hypersurface as in \eqref{para}: